AlexLandherr/GOES_Image_Retriever/README.md

 <h1>Installation</h1>

-To properly set up GOES Image Retriever follow the steps outlined below.

-1. Clone the repository either via `git clone https://github.com/AlexLandherr/GOES_Image_Retriever`, download the zip of the repository or open with GitHub Desktop: https://desktop.github.com/

-2. You need to install these libraries/packages with pip:
+1. You need to install these libraries/packages with pip:
 - Pillow: https://pillow.readthedocs.io/en/stable/
 - requests: https://docs.python-requests.org/en/latest/
 - wget: https://pypi.org/project/wget/

+2. Clone the repository either via `git clone https://github.com/AlexLandherr/GOES_Image_Retriever`, download the zip of the repository or open with GitHub Desktop: https://desktop.github.com/

 3. On a storage device of your choosing create a directory named "GOES".